RockScience/Rpymongo/README.md

 ========

 # Description of the project:
-This project intends to provide to R a full API to mongodb (using rPython interface and pymongo package)
+This project intends to provide R users with a full API to mongodb (using rPython interface and pymongo package)

 # Requirements: